 Yom Kippur brings the 10 days of the Jewish New Year to a close.
 We gather to observe Erev Yom Kippur, known as Kol Nidre, to provide further opportunities for individual reflection and to listen to the haunting melody of Kol Nidre.
 On Yom Kippur day, we consider how our actions affect the greater community.
 We examine the world, but look inside ourselves to see how we can make a difference.
 We think about what we have been doing with our lives to meet our prophetic tradition of Tikkun Olam, repairing the world.
 At the Jewish Cultural Society, we believe that only by doing for others can we overcome our transgressions against others, ourselves, and the problems of our society.

-To close the high holidays, we gather for a community potluck at the end of Yom Kippur.
-All are invited to attend and bring a dish to share.
-(Vegetarian and nut-free).
+To close the high holidays, we usually gather for a community potluck at the end of Yom Kippur at the JCC of Greater Ann Arbor.